Houston

 Project Overview.

-Houston Symphony is one of America's oldest and most celebrated orchestras, serving nearly 400,000 people annually through live concerts, educational programs, and community engagement.
-The organization approached us to redesign key areas of their website to better reflect their artistic excellence, deepen educational outreach, and increase community visibility.
+Houston Symphony is one of America’s oldest and most celebrated orchestras, serving nearly 400,000 people annually through concerts, educational programs, and community engagement.
+The organization needed a mobile-first redesign to better reflect artistic excellence, deepen educational outreach, and increase community visibility.

-The Challenge: The existing site made it hard for users to quickly discover upcoming concerts, understand the Symphony’s educational and community initiatives, and buy tickets for preferred seating and packages.
+Challenge: Users struggled to quickly discover upcoming concerts, understand educational and community initiatives, and buy tickets for preferred seating and packages.

-My Role: Led the end-to-end design of the Fun Facts Pages, Interactive Photo Frames, and Social Sharing Tools, including stakeholder interviews, user research, information architecture, wireframing, high-fidelity design, and usability testing.
+I led the end-to-end design of Fun Facts pages, Interactive Photo Frames, and Social Sharing tools, including stakeholder interviews, user research, information architecture, wireframing, high-fidelity design, and usability testing.

 Team & Tools: 4 UX Designers | 3 weeks | Figma, Miro, Google Analytics, Maze